-NY FINAL THOUGHTS
+MY FINAL THOUGHTS

-I started out talking to you about what every MPP hears throughout our travels: skyrocketing energy rates, high taxes, and crushing red tape.
+I started out talking to you about what every MPP hears throughout our travels: skyrocketing energy rates, new taxes, and crushing red tape.
 From there you were provided considerable evidence that the finances in Ontario are far worse than the government has disclosed, and even amongst themselves, the Liberals acknowledge they have no plan to balance the budget.

 Let me conclude by saying there is a very disturbing scenario playing out right now.
-The Liberals have been hiding any real numbers for more than half a year.
+The Liberals have been hiding any real numbers.

-Last October, Finance Minister Charles Sousa failed to deliver the long-range assessment of Ontario's fiscal environment, as he was obligated to do, under the Fiscal Transparency and Accountability Act.
+In October 2013, Finance Minister Charles Sousa failed to deliver the long-range assessment of Ontario's fiscal environment, as he was obligated to do, under the Fiscal Transparency and Accountability Act.

-Here is what I asked him during Question Period on October 21: "Minister, The Fiscal Transparency and Accountability Act states, "Within two years after each provincial election, the minister shall release a long-range assessment of Ontario's fiscal environment."
+Here is what I asked him during Question Period: "Minister, The Fiscal Transparency and Accountability Act states, "Within two years after each provincial election, the minister shall release a long-range assessment of Ontario's fiscal environment."
 Minister, you're two weeks late.
 When will you be releasing this assessment that you were legally required to release?"

 Minister Sousa responded: "We have a Fall Economic Statement that's coming out shortly.
 We've produced first-quarter results that achieve our opportunities and that show the success we've had to date."

-So, he'll show us the numbers in the Fall Economic Statement!
+So he'll show us the numbers in the Fall Economic Statement!
 However, when it came out, there were no Medium-Term Outlook numbers included.
-In addition, individual ministry expense numbers were not listed for 2016 or 2017 - just the Total Program spending - which magically falls in 2017 to balance the budget.
+In addition, individual ministry expense numbers were not listed for 2016-2017 - just the Total Program spending - which magically falls in 2017 to balance the budget.
 Still no numbers!

-Then in February, 2104, the Minister announced he would not be presenting their 3rd Quarter Results on February 15; as is also required under the Fiscal Transparency and Accountability Act.
+Then in February, 2014, the Minister announced he would not be presenting their 3rd Quarter Results on February 15; as is also required under the Fiscal Transparency and Accountability Act.